micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 | pingpong | Round-Trip-Time test over serial |
 | pingpong-eth | Round-Trip-Time test over Ethernet |

 Please note that these are only default configurations.
-Each RTOS has its own configuration approach that you might use for further customization of these base configurations.
+Each RTOS has its configuration approach that you might use for further customization of these base configurations.

 ## Building micro-ROS firmware